Skip to main content

 Slated is not a law firm and does not provide legal advice.
 Nothing in this article (or anywhere else) should be perceived as legal advice from Slated.

-If you've written an original spec screenplay and you've optioned it to a production company, or signed a shopping agreement or attachment agreement with an independent producer or director, then they likely have the rights to do what they want with the project for the duration of the agreement's term.
+• If you've written an original spec screenplay on your own, and you've optioned it to a production company, or signed a shopping agreement or attachment agreement with an independent producer or director, then they likely have the rights to do what they want with the project for the duration of the agreement's term.

-However, if the chain of title is not plainly clear and definitive, we may ask you to sort it out yourselves.
+However, if the chain of title is not plainly clear, we may ask you to sort it out yourselves.
 If the parties still can't come to an agreement, we may mark the project as a disputed project.

 Disputed projects are not only removed from the marketplace, but they may not be relisted in the future without either the presentation of a corrected, verifiable chain of title, or a court judgement ruling one party as the definitive and exclusive owner of the IP.